 Searching for something on Google

 This is super easy.
 Just press the Finder key and type your query, then press Enter.
 You can also perform a search in the Chrome web browser as your normally would.
 You can also use your voice to search within the Finder window.
 This is probably the fastest way to search Google and your whole Chromebook from a single search.
-You can also use your voice to search for just parts of titles, or just type it, and it’ll automatically give you suggestions for both web searches and apps installed on your Chromebook.
+You can also use your voice to search for just parts of titles, or just type it, and it’ll automatically give you suggestions for both web searches and apps installed on your laptop.

-For example, search for “clash” if you had Clash of Clans installed on your Chromebook, which will be possible after the Play store update, and it’ll suggest “clash of clans.”
+For example, search for “clash” if you had Clash of Clans installed on your device, which will be possible after the Play store update, and it’ll suggest “clash of clans.”
 Your app searches are like web searches.
 Super easy to use and convenient.